thunlp/Prompt-Transferability/README.md

 ## Cross-Task Transfer
 ![prompt_transferability](github_profile/cross_task.gif)
-We can directly utilize any wel-trained prompts on a specific models.
+We can directly utilize any well-trained prompts on a specific models.

 For example, we transfer the prompt trained on `SST2` to `Rotten Tomatoes`.